DataBiosphere/data-explorer/README.md

 * `docker-compose up --build`
 * Navigate to `localhost:4400`

-## Run local Data Explorer with a specific dataset
+## Run local Data Explorer with a custom dataset

 Before you can run the servers in this repo to display a Data Explorer UI, your dataset must be indexed into Elasticsearch.